CaseyScow/Census-analysis/README.md

 Proposal Questions:
 1) What area had the largest amount of growth?
-2) What area had the largest decrease is population?
+2) What area had the largest decrease in population?
-3) Is there a strong coorelation between weather and population?
+3) Is there a strong correlation between weather and population?

 Team Members:
 Casey Scow